ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-unbalanced-groups/index.md

 ## Handling Unbalanced Groups

-By default, unbalanced rows (rows containing `null`, `undefined` or empty values for the column that is being grouped) get grouped together as `(blanks)`.
+By default, unbalanced rows (rows containing `null`, `undefined` or empty values for the column that is being grouped) get grouped together as `(Blanks)`.
 To instead have the nodes remain ungrouped, you can enable the `groupAllowUnbalanced` grid option.
 We refer to this scenario as **Unbalanced Groups** in that there is a mix of groups and rows as siblings.

 The following example demonstrates: